tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### Log note

-If you decided to keep track of your work in the way that provides higher resolution, you will have a !_log notebook in your `_PROJECTS` stack, which will contain all of the log notes, you create in a daily manner.
+If you decided to keep track of your work in the way that provides higher resolution of your progress, you should have a !_log notebook in your `_PROJECTS` stack, which will contain all of the `log notes`, you create in a daily manner.
 You gave the current date as the title for each log note.
 Each log note contains sections that match to the same pattern:

 - Timestamp[^7]
 - Short description of the work you have just done preferably with plain text.
 - Empty line

-This provides a uniform outfit and a superior search-ability and accountability of the work you have done.
+This provides a uniform outfit, a superior searchability and accountability of the work you have done.

 ### Project note

-You have already got familiar with the structure of the project notes introduced in the project template note description.
+You have already got familiar with the structure of the `project notes` introduced in the `project template note` description.

-Project notes are the central parts of the System.
+`Project notes` are the central parts of the __System__.
 They contain all the necessary information a project can correspond with.
 If you were assigned with a project, you create a project note, fill out the header sections, and start working on the project.

-The location of the project note determines its state.
-You can drag and drop project notes from one notebook to another if you want to change the state of the current project note.
+The location of the `project note` determines its state.
+You can drag and drop `project notes` from one notebook to another if you want to change the state of the current `roject note`.

-Each project note has a unique ID.
+Each `project note` has a unique ID.
 The system keeps track of the used ID-s by tags.
 If you assign an ID to a project, you add a tag named after the next ID.
 It is up to you, how you name your ID-s.
-A preferable format would be the following: TASK00001.
-You can increment the numbers as you create new project notes.
-By using the tag system of _Evernote_ help you find the next ID for the newly created project note.
-As you start typing the name of your ID format, _Evernote_ will list all of the tags matches to the typed ID-s, and you can spot the last easily.
-You can easily spot the errors by adding the same ID to notes: _Evernote_ has a tag-view, where it counts all the notes that were using the tags.
-Each ID tags should have only one usage to keep the System nice and organized.
+A preferable format would be the following: P00001 _(I use the TSPR prefix that stands for Tibor Simon PRoject)_.
+You can increment the numbers as you create new `project notes`.
+By using the tag system of _Evernote_ help you find the next ID for the newly created `project note` easily.
+As you start typing the name of your ID format, _Evernote_ will list all of the tags matches to the typed ID-s, and you can spot the last one easily.
+You can spot the errors as well by adding the same ID to notes: _Evernote_ has a tag-view, where it counts all the notes that were using the tags.
+Each ID tags should have only one usage to keep the __System__ nice and organized.
-You can set up reminders for the project notes, to set up due dates:
+You can set up reminders for the `project notes`, to set up due dates:

 The reminder list are located on the top of the notebook view containing the note you added a reminder to.
 If you move your project note to another notebook, the associated reminders will move to the now notebook as well.